sconover/wrong/README.markdown

 (Why does VALUE use `inspect` and not `to_s`?
 Because `inspect` on standard objects like String and Array are sure to show all relevant details, such as white space, in a console-safe way, and we hope other libraries follow suit.
 Also, `to_s` often inserts line breaks and that messes up formatting and legibility.)

 Wrong tries to maintain indentation to improve readability.
 If the inspected VALUE contains newlines, or is longer than will fit on your console, the succeeding lines will be indented to a pleasant level.

+Sometimes Wrong will not be able to evaluate a detail without raising an exception.
+This exception will be duly noted, which might be misleading.
+For example,

+	a = [1,2,3,4]
+	assert { a.all? {|i| i<4} }

+would fail, since on the final pass, `(i < 4)` is false.
+But the error message is a bit vague:

+	Wrong::Assert::AssertionFailedError: Expected a.all? { |i| (i < 4) }, but
+	    i raises NameError: undefined local variable or method `i' for main:Object

+In evaluating the inner expression, Wrong does not have access to the block parameter `i`, since `i` is not in the scope of the outer expression.
+A better way to write the assertion would be

+    a = [1,2,3,4]
+    a.each {|i| assert {i < 4}}

+which gives

+	Wrong::Assert::AssertionFailedError: Expected (i < 4), but
+	    i is 4

 ## Formatters ##